hdorgeval/le-livre-des-rois/src/gis/README.md

 To automatically add a Map to a Tag page or to an Episode page, add the `frontmatter` metadata `geo-data: <filename>` within the `frontmatter` section of the corresponding Markdown file.

-!!! this feature is not yet implemented !!!

 For example:

 `src/tags/amol.md`: